-Like a clock whose hands are sweeping past the minutes of its face not the same as defeat.
-In fact, it's a compliment of sorts - you're really scaring someone with your love for what is right if someone assassinates you, as Martin Luther King, Jr., Gandhi, and many other killings would attest.
+Like a clock whose hands are sweeping past the minutes of its face sinates you, as Martin Luther King, Jr., Gandhi, and many other killings would attest.
 Including: Robert Kennedy, Lincoln, First Nations leaders in Australia and everywhere else, whose names, unforgivably, I don't know.